Ductless Air Conditioning: Comprehensive Information

 Some specific benefits that you may not have been aware of include:

-+ Since no ductwork is required, installation of a ductless heat pump or central air conditioning system is simple, fast & very efficient.
++ Since no ductwork is required, installation of a ductless air conditioner is simple, fast & very efficient.
 Even split systems or min split systems are not difficult to install.
 You won’t have to cut large openings in walls or major construction.
 In some ways, since the system involves tubing run through walls, it’s almost like adding more electrical wiring – that simple!

-+ The compressor is in the outdoor unit, so there is virtually no indoor noise generated in a ductless heat pump or air conditioning system, and even outside the compressor is quiet.
++ The compressor is in the outdoor unit, so there is virtually no indoor noise generated in a ductless air conditioning system, and even outside the compressor is quiet.

 + The operation of the central unit is controlled by a microprocessor, which ensures that the temperature and humidity levels in the room are always comfortable.
 Mini split systems allow you to control the temperature in different zones, saving money and energy